Just as consumers expect transparency from the companies and brands they love, employees also expect transparency from their places of work.

 Saying feedback transparency and two-way communication matter is one thing.
 Actually giving transparent feedback is a whole different issue.
 As empathetic humans, we worry about hurting each other’s feelings, creating conflict, causing discomfort and disrupting the relationship status quo.
 So how can managers and employees give transparent feedback in a way that’s positive and effective?

-For starters, transparent feedback is best delivered in person, so opt for face-to-face communications when possible.
+For starters, transparent feedback is best delivered in person, so opt for face-to-face communication when possible.
 In an article for Forbes, contributor Llopis said “It’s time to be transparent by communicating less over email and through third-party communication — and become more personally engaged with employees via face-to-face and/or video interaction.”

 Other experts suggest that having an open-door policy can help establish an ongoing line of two-way communication, making it easier to give transparent feedback when it’s needed.
 Similarly, more frequent performance reviews — perhaps monthly or bi-weekly — encourage more transparency between managers and employees.